richelbilderbeek/the_richel_setup/README.md

 ## Name of the setup

 I think 'the Richel setup' is a bad name.
 I prefer not to name things after myself.
 On the other hand, it *is* my personal setup.
-But the major reason for chosing this name, is that I lacked a better one.
+The major reason for chosing this name, is that I lacked a better one.

 Names I considered are: